The Gospel Goes Off-Script — Modern Paraphrase | fresh.bible

 So Peter and John prayed for them and laid their hands on them — and they received the .

 This moment matters for a reason that's easy to miss.
-The from — the center of the Jewish faith — physically traveled to to affirm what God was doing there.
+The apostles from Jerusalem — the center of the Jewish faith — physically traveled to Samaria to affirm what God was doing there.
 They didn't gatekeep it.
 They didn't say "well, those are , so..."
 They laid hands on people their culture had spent centuries rejecting.
 The same Spirit that fell at fell on the outsiders.
-And the were the ones who confirmed it.
+And the apostles were the ones who confirmed it.

-This is where Simon's story takes a hard turn.
+This is where story takes a hard turn.
 When he saw that the Spirit was given through the hands, something clicked in his brain — but not the right thing:

 Think about what just happened.
 Simon saw the most sacred gift in existence being given freely, and his first instinct was to ask how much it costs.
 He was used to a world where power is a commodity — something you acquire, leverage, and monetize.
 He looked at the and saw a product.